Frijol/climate-change/GLOSSARY.md

 ## capacity factor
 The ratio of a power plant's actual output to its theoretical potential output at full capacity – accounting for downtime and other inefficiencies.

+## capacity market
+also called a forward market, a direct investment by grid operators into power plants ahead of their production, intended to improve long-term price signaling [James]

 ## CARB
 California Air Resource Board